Andrey Lugovoy: Political career

 "If someone has caused the Russian state serious damage, they should be exterminated. […] Do I think someone could have killed Litvinenko in the interests of the Russian State?
 If you're talking about the interests of the Russian State, in the purest sense of the word, I myself would have given that order."
 He then clarified himself: "I'm not talking about Litvinenko but about any person who causes serious damage."

 Lugovoy named President Saakashvili of Georgia and the KGB defector Gordievsky as examples.

 On 13 March 2009, the LDPR announced it plans to nominate Lugovoy for the elections of Mayor of Sochi.
 On 24 March, Lugovoy announced his decision not to run and instead to remain an MP in the Duma.

+In 2007-2011 Andrey Lugovoy was a deputy of the 5th State Duma.
+In 2011-2016 he was a deputy of the 6th State Duma.
+In 2016-2021 he was elected a deputy of the 7th State Duma.
+Since 2021 he has been a deputy of the 8th State Duma.

 January 2017 blacklisting

 On 9 January 2017, under the Magnitsky Act, the United States Treasury's Office of Foreign Assets Control updated its Specially Designated Nationals List and blacklisted Aleksandr I. Bastrykin, Andrei K. Lugovoi, Dmitri V. Kovtun, Stanislav Gordievsky, and Gennady Plaksin, which froze any of their assets held by American financial institutions or transactions with those institutions and banned their travelling to the United States.